bngarren/resource_app/README.md

 - There is a client firebase implementation (for the user to sign up/login/sign out) with the Firebase server and receive ID tokens back to signify the authentication
 - There is a server firebase implementation (Admin SDK) which we use to verify the ID token sent within an HTTP request to one of the endpoints.
 This ensures that we know/trust/allow the client to access our endpoint
 - We are using a custom middleware `firebaseAuthentication.ts` that reads each request coming in to see if it contains an Authorization header in the "Bearer" pattern, meaning an authenticated request should have a valid JWT token in the header.
 Our backend uses firebase admin sdk to verify this token and allow the request to proceed to the handlers.

+## Managing firebase users in development
+> 2022-07-23
+- It is easy for our Firebase auth users to get out of sync with our app's database (i.e. 'users' table).
+This is because we regularly rollback and redo migrations during development which deletes the users from our database, but they would still exist in firebase.
+Can't just sign up again because they already exist.
+   - **Current solution**: Always use the "testuser@gmail.com" user when developing.
+This user should remain in firebase.
+And we can re-seed this user in our database by running `npx knex seed:run`, which includes a 'seed_users.ts' seed.
+We should automatically reseed with the npm run dev command for local development and in the heroku procfile for production.

 ## JWT
 - Prounounced "jot"